 Unitholders resident outside France shall be subject to the provisions of the tax legislation in force in their countries of residence.

-Investors having access to the Fund through a life insurance policy will be taxed at the rates applicable to life insurance policies.
+Investors holding one or more units in the Fund through a life insurance policy will be taxed at the rates applicable to life insurance policies.

 SPECIFIC PROVISIONS

 1° ISIN